esjastad/SpaceVagrant/README.md

 A 3 week demo for windows 64 bit systems can be acquired here
 * https://gofile.io/d/BlAaQ0

-Simply extract the contents and run the executable.
+Simply extract the contents of the zip file and run the executable.

 * Movement keys - WASD
 * Reset - Q